ncoghlan/pulpdist/doc/plugins.rst

   are retained until explicitly deleted by a system administrator.
 Adding a ``PROTECTED`` file will also ensure a directory is not deleted automatically.

+The versioned tree sync also reproduces locally any upstream symlinks that match the version pattern and point to destinations that exist on the local server after the sync operation is otherwise complete.

+.. _snapshot-tree-sync:

 Snapshot Tree Sync
 ------------------